Flashky/learn-unity/Animation - Keyframe Animation.md

 5. Repeat 2-4 multiple times until you finish.

 This way, you will have a manually created animation in the Unity editor.

+You can also change the view to **Curves**, which will allow you to tune the animation in a much more visual way.